 nor Harry Reser and his Cliquot Club Eskimos.

-But I must limit myself, gentle readers, and touch on just one theme that has long been a fascination to me—the ragtime era rush to the frozen gold fields of the Klondike and the Yukon.
+But I will limit myself, gentle readers, and touch on just one theme that has long been a fascination to me—the ragtime era rush to the frozen gold fields of the Klondike and the Yukon.
 Brrrrrrrr!
+A good musical journey for this steamy July here in New England.

-But first, a lively ragtime tune to get us warmed up during this freezing winter month.
+But first, a lively ragtime tune to get us warmed up during this peek at freezing weather.

 Here’s a showy version of this song by that great pianist from just a bit south of the Canadian border (Wisconsin, no less).
-Click or tap on the next image or link for a look and listen.
+Click or tap on the triangle in the next image or link for a look and listen.

-Just as in the USA, Canadians in the late 19th and early 20th centuries had a fascination with the “piano in the parlor” and the tunes of those early years clearly was “ragtime.”
+Just as in the USA, Canadians in the late 19th and early 20th centuries had a fascination with the “piano in the parlor” and the popular tunes of those early years clearly were “ragtime.”
 We could also call it “gold rush” music!

 The late, late 19th century brought thousands of seekers (if not finders) of gold to the wilds of Northwest Canada and Alaska.
 And, needless to say, songwriters on both sides of the border recognized these “sourdoughs” and their travails.

-Tap or click on the next image or link to hear this ragtime nugget!
+Tap or click on the triangle in the next image or link to hear this ragtime nugget!

-Care to try “The Maple Leaf Rag,” on the ukulele anyone?
+Care to try “The Maple Leaf Rag,” on the banjo anyone?
 Scott Joplin was, of course, not Canadian but this ragtime tune certainly has some Canadian cred!
-Tap or click on the next image or link to hear this on a six-string “guitalele.”
+Tap or click on the triangle in the next image or link to hear this on a vintage four-string plectrum banjo.
 A ragtime treat as good as poutine!

 But, the greatest “song” writer of the gold rush days didn’t actually compose songs as we think of them but poetry; or, as he insisted it be called, “verse.”